-This Directors' Code applies to all members of the Board (collectively, "Covered Persons"), without regard to whether they are also employees of the Company or its subsidiaries.
+This Directors' Code applies to all Directors, without regard to whether they are also employees of the Company or its subsidiaries.
 Directors who are also employees of the Company or its subsidiaries, however, must read this Directors' Code in conjunction with the provisions of the Invesco Code of Conduct, which also applies to them in its entirety.

 The standards contained in this Directors Code are neither exclusive nor complete.
-Covered Persons are required to comply with all applicable laws, rules and regulations, whether or not specifically addressed in these policies.
+Directors are required to comply with all applicable laws, rules and regulations, whether or not specifically addressed in these policies.
 For additional guidance, or if you have questions regarding the existence, interpretation or application of any law, rule or regulation, please contact the Invesco General Counsel.